pottekkat/personal-website/content/about.md

 ### Ethics Statement

 I don't accept any form of payment to write about a product or a company.
 The products I write about are the ones I work on and/or believe in strongly.

+I use analytics to help me learn and improve my future articles.
+This blog uses [Plausible Analytics](https://plausible.io/privacy-focused-web-analytics) and does not collect personal data or personally identifiable information.
 ## About Me

 I work full-time in maintaining [Apache APISIX](https://github.com/apache/apisix).
 Formerly, I maintained two [CNCF](https://en.wikipedia.org/wiki/Cloud_Native_Computing_Foundation) projects.